secretstartups/handbook/job-families/engineering/quality/engineering-analytics/engineering-analyst/index.html.md

 * Develop utilization/forecasting models to predict future outcome of business or financial objective.
 * Create visualizations that conveys Engineering metrics that are concise and easy to comprehend.
 * Create SQL/Sisense code that meets our guidelines and coding standards.
-* Explain trends from data sources in assigned Engineering area and identify opportunities improvements.
+* Explain trends from data sources and identify opportunities for improvements in the assigned Engineering Department.
-* Interface with various departments to provide timely, accurate and relevant data to Engineering Leaders.
-* Understand business processes and policies of assigned Engineering area.
-Make improvements and suggestions in the assigned area.
+* Understand business processes and policies of assigned Engineering Department.
-* Manage, analyze and report on assigned Engineering Division or Engineering Departments' Performance Indicators.
+* Manage, analyze and report on assigned Engineering Department's Performance Indicators.
+* Attend and ensure key-review readiness of assigned Engineering Department.
+* Interface with leaders to provide timely, accurate and relevant data.
+* Document Engineering Analytics team process in the handbook.

 ### Senior Engineering Analyst